rririanto/docker-compose-django/README.md

 - Python dependencies are managed through pip requirement.txt

 ## Motivation
 I've been using docker in most of my Django projects.
 There's a lot starter or example to use docker to run the Django web framework available on Github.
-However, I have my own settings that make my job more flexible and easier, and I would love to share it.
-So everyone can get inspired.
+However, to have the proper configuration that fits my project requirement is a little tricky.
+So the way I found my own configuration is by observing at other configurations and read the documentation from an official docker site.
+So I hope someone could get inspired too!

 ## Prerequisite
 - [Docker & Docker-compose](https://runnable.com/docker/install-docker-on-windows-10)